First Aid For Babies: Bruises, Scars, Cuts, Wounds, And Scrapes

 - Clean the area daily and apply Cicastela Moisture Recovery Cream until your baby’s wound is fully healed.

-Call your child’s doctor if the wound is:
+That being said, call your child’s doctor if the wound is:

 - On their face